Teksta versija

 Section 8.
 Legal Force of Documents

-2) documents related to the project application selection which need approval or harmonisation from the authorities involved in the management of the European Union funds, their delegated representatives, or experts involved in the project application selection.
+2) documents related to the project application selection which need approval or agreement from the authorities involved in the management of the European Union funds, their delegated representatives, or experts involved in the project application selection.

 Chapter II